What it means to be a music teacher

 - knitting things halfway

-- meeting new friends over a shared love of Dr. Who, Star Trek, food, anime, and other random things I love
+- meeting new friends over a shared love of Dr. Who, Star Trek, social justice, food, anime, and other things I love

 A LASTING CONNECTION